tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/01-Stu_Logistic_Reg/README.md

 ## Review Logistic Regression

-In this activity, you will use the Pima Diabetes dataset to train a logistic regression classifier to predict diabetes.
+In this activity, you will create a logistic regression model to predict the likelihood of a loan approval or denial.

 ### Instructions

 1. Use the sklearn logistic regression implementation to predict the loan status of a test sample of the loans data.
 2. Output the probability that each loan will be appproved.
-3. Calculate the mean squared error for the **probabilities** the model outputs.
+3. Calculate the mean squared error for the **probabilities** the model outputs compared to the actual values (assuming approve is 1 and deny is 0).

 ### Hints